 • Online Star Catalog: Although slightly slower than the local server, it is the easiest to use and isn’t prone to mis-configurations.
 However, you have to choose the catalog to use

-• PPMXL: Although it covers a large potions of the sky and includes many faint stars, it isn’t as accurate as the Gaia DR2 online catalog.
+• PPMXL: Although it covers a large portions of the sky and includes many faint stars, it isn’t as accurate as the Gaia DR2 online catalog.
 This is the default option and works best for most images.

 • Tycho-2: This is the oldest available catalog.
 Although it is usable, PPMXL and Gaia DR2 are better options.